andela-badebiyi/URBAN-SLANGS/README.md

 //Delete an existing definition
 $dictionary->deleteEntry("wetin dey");

-/*Ranking system
+/* Ranking system
-*/returns an associative array of words as keys and frequency of occurrence as values WordManipulate::group($dictionary->retrieveSampleSentence("wetin dey"));
+*  returns an associative array of words as keys and frequency of occurrence as values */ WordManipulate::group($dictionary->retrieveSampleSentence("wetin dey"));
 ```
 <h2>Requirements</h2>